Top loyalty program development companies (August 2026 Rankings)

 The question that separates loyalty program experts from software vendors

-Category B vendors -- custom development firms like RaftLabs, Simform, and Appinventiv, plus enterprise implementations like Cheetah Digital -- are best for buyers whose program design cannot fit a template.
-These firms build the platform around the program.
+Category B vendors - custom development firms like RaftLabs, Simform, and Appinventiv, full-service managed campaign agencies like Brandfire, plus enterprise implementations like Cheetah Digital - are best for buyers whose program design cannot fit a template.
+These firms build the platform (or run the campaign) around the program.
 They take longer, cost more upfront, and require more internal clarity on what you are building before you start.

 Getting the model wrong is more expensive than getting the vendor wrong.